Toll Free: 1-877-265-4555 Banff 403-678-4456 Calgary 403-949-4141 [email protected]

 with Humpback whales very close to our boat.
 This experience

-can leave one feeling very small and vulnerable and yet so
+can leave one feeling very small and

 very excited.
 I've also watched the humpbacks breaching